bartbutenaers/node-red-contrib-ui-web-push/README.md

 The Node-RED dashboard is a web app, and no native (Windows, Android, iOs, ...) app.
 That is the reason why we will need to send web push notifications, instead of native notifications.
 That is the big difference with native messaging apps (like Telegram, Pushbullet, ...): they offer a native app on all platforms, to be able to send native notifcations on all those platforms.

 The main target of this UI node is to integrate notifications 100% into Node-RED, without needing any of those third-party apps ...

+Remark: if the dashboard is being used in multiple browsers (Chrome, Firefox, ...) on the same device, then a user can subscribe to receive notifications in EACH browser.
+But of course then the user will get ***duplicate notifications*** on that device, since each browser uses its own cloud service solution.

 ## Basic example flow